The last hour of the clock, eleven-twelve o’clock segment, is 330 – 360 degrees from the centre. Browse the map to explore the area.

 The December Issue ~ Adaptation

 For the month of December we’ll be focusing our attention on adaptation.
 We’ll bring together the stories and conversations, and the information that’s come to light as we’ve followed our curiosity and walked with other people, and consider adaptation: what is being planned, what is hoped for, what is possible.
-We’ll be thinking about the sustainability of this region as a lived-in area where humans want to flourish and enjoy life, and there is also a rich range of habitats and an abundance of wildlife.
+We’ll be thinking about the sustainability of this region as a lived-in area where humans flourish and enjoy life alongside a rich range of habitats and an abundance of wildlife.
 There’s an old proverb that goes something along the lines of: ‘there’s nothing as certain as change’.
 What’s interesting is the balance between enforced change and intentional change.
 How do we choose to make adaptations?

 Right now the pace of change in environmental terms is unprecedented, and there’s wide agreement that if appropriate actions are not taken, a situation of climate and environmental crisis is imminent.
 Is it relevant to look at this bigger picture from the point of view of such a small region as the Lake District?
 We believe it is: each act matters and England’s largest national park offers lessons that can be taken heed of elsewhere (that includes how to do things well and how to learn from mistakes).

-For more detail on where we’ve been walking and camping, who we’ve been talking to, and the December Canvas, check the map and the December blog posts.
+For more detail on our December camp and the December Canvas, check the December blog posts.